GianGian/dncs-lab/README.md

 ### Technical choices
 #### Subnets
 I decided to set up four subnets:
 **1**.
 For the first subnet (between router-1 and host-b) I used the subnet 192.168.0.0/23.
-Indeed these subnet can cover 2<sup>32-23</sup>-2= 510 address (2<sup>NofIPV4bits-Nofnetmaskbits</sup>-subnet address-broadcast address).
+Indeed these subnet can cover 2<sup>32-23</sup>-2= 510 address (2<sup>NofIPV4bits-Nofnetmaskbits</sup>-subnet address-broadcast address) (minimun required to cover 436 hosts).

 **2**.
 For the second subnet (between router-1 and host-a) I used the subnet 192.168.2.0/24.
-Indeed these subnet can cover 2<sup>32-24</sup>-2= 254 address.
+Indeed these subnet can cover 2<sup>32-24</sup>-2= 254 address (minimun required to cover 161 hosts).

 **3**.
 For the third subnet (between router-1 and router-2) I used the subnet 10.10.10.0/30.
 Indeed these subnet can cover 2<sup>32-30</sup>-2= 2 address.

 **4**.
 For the fourth subnet (between router-2 and host-c) I used the subnet 172.16.0.0/23.
-Indeed these subnet can cover 2<sup>32-23</sup>-2= 510 address.
+Indeed these subnet can cover 2<sup>32-23</sup>-2= 510 address (minimun required to cover 504 hosts).

-the choice to use the subnets 192.168.0.0/23 and 192.168.2.0/24 was made to use summerization and so to optimize the rules for re-addressing (in router-2).
+The choice to use the subnets 192.168.0.0/23 and 192.168.2.0/24 was made to use summerization and so to optimize the rules for routing (in router-2).

 | Subnet | Devices (Interface)                 | Network address | Netmask        |Broadcast     | # of hosts              |